ezrondre/perfdashboard/README.md

 Next migrate, go to the application and in the Servers section register your applications.
 Than copy the api_keys to your prefered secrets storage and use it in configuration of speedup-rails gem in your monitored app ( you have to use server adapter ).

+### Supported databases
+Currently the gem is tested aginst PostgreSQL and MySQL.
+It certainly won't run on SQLite since it uses a groupdate gem, wich requires advanced date techniques from sql.

 ## License

 See MIT-LICENSE for license information.